 My own daily practice always centres around the Ashtanga primary series, which has truly been a form of Yoga Therapy (Yoga Cikitsa) for me.
 Resulting from a Motorbike accident (and, due to youth, impatience and insufficient aftercare) I had and still have plenty of weaknesses and limitations in my body.
-Through the continuous practice of Ashtanga Yoga (with all the appropriate modifications), the guidance of a great teacher (David Collins) – and some others who helped along the way, I have literally re-shaped my body and with it also my mind.
+Through the continuous practice of Ashtanga Yoga (with all the appropriate modifications), the guidance of a great teacher (David Collins) – and some great physiotherapists who helped along the way, I have literally re-shaped my body and with it also my mind.
 A balance between the consistency of a sequence and the intuitive awareness to know when it is appropriate to make a change, provides a constant measure and helps me to stay aware and connected to any changes occurring in my body.
 I have been amazed by what my body – against all odds – was capable to heal and to do and I believe that this is possible for everyone.

 I truly believe Ashtanga Yoga is for everyone, no matter your age, shape or background.
-Sometimes misunderstood, it is not a system where one should chase one posture after another but rather an amazing opportunity to heal body, the subtle energy system and the mind and use the consistency of the sequence as a daily mirror through which we can see the ever changing fluctuations of both body and mind.
+Sometimes misunderstood, it is not a system where one should chase one posture after another to “achieve” difficult shapes but rather an amazing opportunity to heal body, the subtle energy system and the mind and use the consistency of the sequence as a daily mirror through which we can see the ever changing fluctuations of both body and mind.

 I have even come to believe that each and every obstacle on the way to “achieving” any outcome in Yoga is a true blessing, from which we can learn so much.